am009/WasmEdge/README.md

 ### 2023-07-10 `lib\executor\engine\proxy.cpp` array designator initializer

 [array designator initializer is supported in clang-cl but not in MSVC](https://learn.microsoft.com/en-us/answers/questions/1165265/c-array-designator-initializer-does-not-work-with?orderby=oldest)

+We can use [the syntax of aggregate initialization](https://stackoverflow.com/questions/13056366/can-i-initialize-a-union-in-a-mem-initializer) by commenting out the member initializer, or [write constructor](https://stackoverflow.com/questions/321351/initializing-a-union-with-a-non-trivial-constructor) for each union member.

 ### 2023-07-10 `[[gnu::visibility("default")]]`